Skip to main content

 Key takeaways:

 • Zurzuvae (zuranolone) is the first FDA-approved oral treatment for postpartum depression.
-The pills, which are taken daily for 14 days, became available in December 2023.
+The medication, which comes as a capsule that’s typically taken twice daily for 14 days, became available in December 2023.

-• Without insurance, the list price for the recommended 14-day treatment is $15,900 — but this is not the amount most people will pay.
+• Without insurance, the list price for the recommended 14-day treatment is $15,900.
+But most people are able to pay less than this amount.
 A manufacturer’s savings program can help reduce the cost to $0 for eligible consumers who have commercial insurance.

-• Many insurance companies have not added Zurzuvae to their formularies.
-But the medication still may be covered by your insurance if you request an exception.
+• Some insurance companies have not added Zurzuvae to their formularies.
+But the medication still may be covered by your prescription medication plan if you request an exception.

-About 1 in 8 new mothers report symptoms of postpartum depression (PPD) in the year after delivery.
-PPD is lingering depression symptoms after having a baby and is typically treated with therapy and/or medications.
-Without treatment, PPD can have long-term effects for both mother and baby.
+About 1 in 8 new mothers report having symptoms of postpartum depression (PPD) in the year after childbirth.
+PPD is a mental health condition defined by lingering depression symptoms after having a baby.
+It is typically treated with therapy and/or medications.
+Without treatment, PPD can have long-term effects for both a mother and baby.

 In 2023, Zurzuvae (zuranolone) became the first oral medication approved by the FDA for PPD.
 But what is it?
 And how much does Zurzuvae treatment cost?